 Here is a yummy and versatile recipe for Paleo Carrot Cake Muffins.
-I came up with these delicious muffins after requests from those who wanted to make some a special treat for bridal and baby showers, and brunches.
-Paleo Carrot Cake Muffins have substantial fiber and density, yet taste quite sweet.
-With the help of organic maple syrup, grated carrots and a special Payton’s Paleo ingredient (dried figs), they are unbelievably moist, chewy and satisfying.
+I came up with these delicious muffins after requests from readers asking for a treat for bridal showers, and brunches that could be held by hand.
+These not too sweet muffins have substantial fiber and density, yet are quite tasty.
+With the help of organic maple syrup, raisins, grated carrots and dried figs, they are unbelievably moist, chewy and satisfying.

-In order to get the sweetest taste from the carrots and the dried figs in this recipe, use the finest setting for grating or chopping your food processor has, (or hand chop them very fine).
+In order to get the sweetest taste from the carrots and the dried figs in this recipe, use the finest setting for grating or chopping your food processor has, (or hand chop them very finely).
 It was a snap to use a bag of the pre-washed and peeled mini carrots in the food processor for a perfect consistency.

-- 1 ½ cups almond flour
+- 1 1/2 cups almond flour

-- ½ tsp. baking soda
+- 1/2 tsp. baking soda

-- 1 tsp. sea salt
+- 1/2 tsp. sea salt

 - 1 tsp. cinnamon

-- ¼ tsp. nutmeg
+- 1/4 tsp. nutmeg

-- 3 eggs
+- 3 large eggs

-- 1 ½ cups very finely grated carrots
+- 1 1/2 cups finely grated carrots

-- ½ cup raisins
+- 1/2 cup dark or golden raisins

-Mix the egg mixture to the dry ingredients, then fold in the carrots, figs and nuts.
+Mix the egg mixture into the dry ingredients, then stir in the carrots, figs, raisins and nuts.

 ** (Payton’s Paleo 30 Day Challenge friendly if you use fresh figs, omit raisins and use only stevia, or no sweetener.)